 First, your doctor will visually inspect your vagina and vulva.
 Your doctor may be looking for redness, irritation, discharge, cysts, or something that indicates a sexually transmitted disease, such as sores.

 The doctor may swipe the cervix, before removing the speculum, with something that looks like a small spatula.
 The spatula gathers cells for later examination.
 This procedure is known as a Pap smear.
-By looking at the cells, the doctor can diagnose conditions such as cancer and sexually transmitted diseases.
+By looking at the cells, your doctor can diagnose conditions such as cancer and sexually transmitted diseases.

-Pelvic exams are essential for determining a woman's sexual and reproductive health.
-They also can detect life-threatening conditions, such as cancer or infections.
+Pelvic exams are essential for determining a woman’s sexual and reproductive health.
+They can also detect life-threatening conditions, such as cancer or infections.

 Pelvic exams are routine, but you may have some discomfort during the procedure and spotting afterward.